jembi/openhim-mediator-mapping/docs/Setup.md

 }
 ```

-The specification above will enable us to have a query parameter - `?filter=code:<facility_code from payload>:section:52`
+The specification above will enable us to have the query parameter - `?filter=code:<facility_code from payload>:section:52`

 ### 2. Input Validation Schema